Transform Your Cooking Experience: Kitchens of the Future

 Rather than using a “Lazy Susan" to store pots and food, the new trend is a different kind of storage that can be pulled out of the cabinet and pushed back when done.
 More and more, drawers in cabinets, refrigerators, and pantries are useful as well.
 Drawers are easier to reach and can be lit when opened.

 For a more modern feel in large kitchens, open shelving is a good solution for storing dishes or baskets containing cutlery, some fruit, or vegetables not needing refrigeration.
-This reduces the amount of top cabinetry, while providing the visual appeal of an open space.
+This reduces the amount of top cabinetry while providing the visual appeal of open space.

 People are also doing away with large refrigerators in favor of a more modular solution.
 Specific refrigeration units, such as a beverage center, now streamline the kitchen experience.
 Separate drawers for vegetables or fruit also save time and cut down on that inconvenient refrigerator rummaging we all love.

 Ovens now feature a steam option.
 Some of my clients now enjoy healthy cooking options, combined with the benefits of a convection oven.
 The induction cooktop is another modern solution.
 It is safer than other cooktop solutions, more convenient, and easier to clean, with faster cook times.
 However, it does require special pots.

 Lighting is now easier to install at specific work areas.
 In addition to under-cabinet lighting, LED lighting can be installed to illuminate drawers as they open, automatically turning off as they close.
 Since LED bulbs last a long time, my clients are happy about not changing those bulbs so often.